 \section{Related Work}

 Some work has been done on studying writing style and quality.
-For instance, \citet{pitler2008revisiting} studied how various linguistic and syntactic features such as vocabulary and lexical cohesion correlate with text quality and readability.
-Furthermore, \citet{louis2013makes} combined readability, interestingness and content-related features to predict science writing quality.
-As for book success, in particular, \citet{ashok2013success} proposed a dataset for book success where book success was determined through the Project Gutenberg \footnote{https://www.gutenberg.org/} download count.
+For instance,~\cite{pitler2008revisiting} studied how various linguistic and syntactic features such as vocabulary and lexical cohesion correlate with text quality and readability.
+Furthermore, \cite{louis2013makes} combined readability, interestingness and content-related features to predict science writing quality.
+As for book success, in particular, \cite{ashok2013success} proposed a dataset for book success where book success was determined through the Project Gutenberg\footnote{https://www.gutenberg.org/} download count.
 They evaluated how different style-related features such as lexical choices, word categories, sentiment, and grammatical rules affect the success of novels.
-They argued that more success corresponds to less readability, measured in terms of Flesch \citep{flesch1948new} and Gunning Fog \citep{gunning1952technique} indices.
+They argued that more success corresponds to less readability, measured in terms of Flesch~\cite{flesch1948new} and Gunning Fog~\cite{gunning1952technique} indices.
 We obtain similar results with respect to the Automated Readability Index (ARI) and Simple Measure of Gobbledygook (SMOG) index but opposite result on Coleman-Liau Index (CLI).

-\citet{maharjan2017multi} proposed a new dataset for book success prediction based on Goodreads using a more intuitive success measure, that is the Goodreads user rating of the book.
+In~\cite{maharjan2017multi}, the authors released a new dataset for book success prediction based on Goodreads using a more intuitive success measure, that is the Goodreads user rating of the book.
 They framed book success in a multi-task learning setting by predicting genre and success simultaneously.
-However, their method was mainly based on hand-crafted syntactic, lexical and count-based features such as TF-IDF of word and character n-grams and writing density. \citet{Maharjan2018LettingEF} focused more on content rather than style arguing that success is related to emotions variation throughout the book.
+However, their method was mainly based on hand-crafted syntactic, lexical and count-based features such as Term Frequency - Inverse Document Frequency (TF-IDF) of words and character $n$-grams, and writing density.
+Another work \cite{Maharjan2018LettingEF} focused more on content rather than style arguing that success is related to emotion variation throughout the book.
 Thus, a book is encoded as a sequence of emotion aggregated vectors and a Gated Recurrent Unit (GRU) network is employed over the sequence for prediction.
-However while they obtained good performance on the Goodreads dataset, emotion variations in a text generally fail to capture writing style or clarity, which are indeed two significant factors in book success.
+However, while they obtained good performance on the Goodreads dataset, emotion variations in a text generally fail to capture writing style or clarity, which are indeed two significant factors in book success.